hima-97/Ternary-Search-Tree/README.md

   cab
   calling", if these words were stored in the TST upon doing the range search

-# Running and Testing the Project
+# Running and Testing the project

 You can run and test the full project by running the following command: